dtai-kg/XSD2SHACL/README.md

 # XSD2SHACL

 A tool to generate SHACL shapes from XSD for RDF graphs validation.

-The comparison and evaluation results of supported XSD components are under comparison folder.
+- The results of comparison and evaluation of supported XSD components are under [comparison folder](https://gitlab.kuleuven.be/dtai/kg/code/xsd2shacl/-/tree/main/comparison).

-The validation on two usecases results are under usecases folder.
+- The results of validation on two usecases are under [usecases folder](https://gitlab.kuleuven.be/dtai/kg/code/xsd2shacl/-/tree/main/usecases).

 ## Prerequisite